New Photo Of Neil Armstrong On The Moon

-This new and exclusive photo made by Mike Constantine of Moonpans.com, is one of the only images of Neil Armstrong standing on the surface of the moon.
+This is in theory only the 2nd 70mm photo of Neil Armstrong standing on the surface of the moon.
 But the funny part is, that Neil took the photo himself!
-It is actually a close up shot of Buzz Aldrin's reflective visor, which shows the Neil as the photographer as a mirror image.
+It is actually a close up shot of Buzz Aldrin's reflective visor, which shows Neil as the photographer as a mirror image.

 Using digital imaging techniques we zoomed in on Buzz's visor and cropped, flipped and de-sphered, the reflection to get the rare shot of Armstrong as Buzz would have looked back at him during the famous shot.